adrianparilli/virtnbdbackup-docker/README.md

 ## Quick Notes for SysAdmins

-- When libvirt <= 7.6.0, modifications on VM's XML files to enable incremental backup capability can be made while domains are running, but requires to restart such domains for changes take effect.
+- When libvirt <= 7.6.0, modifications on VM's XML files to enable incremental backup capability can be made while domains are running, but requires to restart such domains for changes to take effect.
 - Only a 'full' backup chain operation requires to start the domain in advance.
 All other operations (copy, diff, inc) doesn't need the domain running.
 - Both 'full and 'inc' checkpoints created while domain is running are stored in memory, but only saved to qcow images as bitmaps when domain is shut down.
 Under OS or libvirt failing scenarios (e.g. power drops, system crashes, etc.) non-saved checkpoints are lost, resulting into broken backup chains that can't receive more incremental checkpoints.
 This is due to Qemus Bitmap Persistence's way of working and more details can be found [here.](https://qemu-project.gitlab.io/qemu/interop/bitmaps.html#id17) Involved backups can be normally restored, though.
 - Restoration task is independent of domain's state, but actual domain restoring has to be done by hand, by: